simplymahmoud/Gurukula-Java-Selenium/README.md

 manual: for manual test cases.

-auto: for auto test cases written in (python, java, js)
+auto: for auto test cases written in (python, java, js).

-auto/testplan: containing the test plan suggested for the testsuites
+auto/testplan: containing the test plan suggested for the testsuites to cover the usecases.

 # Used technologies:
-Python/Selenium
+Python/Selenium - > finished

-Java/Selenium
+Java/Selenium -> in progress

-JavaScript/Protractor-Jasmine
+JavaScript/Protractor-Jasmine -> in progress

+Testplan - > finished

 # Known issues:
 1- Register new user.